Environmental Initiatives & Compliance

 Sustainable Cities Network : Scottsdale is an active participant in the ASU Julie Ann Wrigley Global Institute of Sustainability’s Sustainable Cities Network.
 The City of Scottsdale is an active Network member and a Steering Committee leader.
 In 2012 Michael Crow presented the Network’s Steering Committee Cities with the ASU President’s Award for Sustainability.

-Low Impact Development Toolkit : Scottsdale is progressively attempting to install in capital projects Low Impact Development (LID) and Green Infrastructure (GI) as a method of stormwater control, water harvesting, and cleansing for the first flush requirements of the City’s Floodplain Ordnance.
+Greater Phoenix Green Infrastructure Handbook – Low Impact Development Details for Alternative Stormwater Management : Scottsdale is progressively attempting to install in capital projects Low Impact Development (LID) and Green Infrastructure (GI) as a method of stormwater control, water harvesting, and cleansing for the first flush requirements of the City’s Floodplain Ordnance.
 Working through the ASU Sustainable Cities Network, Scottsdale has embraced the concepts found in the Low Impact Development Toolkit developed for the cities of Mesa and Glendale.

-STAR Community Rating System : Scottsdale is utilizing the Sustainability Tools for Assessing & Rating Communities, or STAR Community Rating System as its sustainability framework and organizing structure.
+STAR Community Indicators : Scottsdale is utilizing the Sustainability Tools for Assessing & Rating Communities, or STAR Community Indicators System as its sustainability framework and organizing structure.
 The STAR system is utilized in combination with the visions and goals found in the Scottsdale General Plan.

-OEI also supports the City Council appointed citizen Environmental Quality Advisory Board (EQAB).
-This Board is tasked with advising the Council on issues relating to environmental quality and on the prioritization of future environmental activities and programs; and assist council by providing nominations for any environmental achievement awards established by the Council.
-The Board may also provide assistance to staff in the development of contacts that may result in coordinated efforts between the public and private sectors to address environmental concerns.
+OEI also supports the City Council appointed citizen Scottsdale Advisory Commission (EAC).
+This Commission is tasked with advising the Council on issues relating to environmental quality and on the prioritization of future environmental activities and programs; and assist council by providing nominations for any environmental achievement awards established by the Council.
+The Commission may also provide assistance to staff in the development of contacts that may result in coordinated efforts between the public and private sectors to address environmental concerns.

-EQAB Environmental Achievement Recognition Program: This EQAB program honors exceptional environmental achievements within the Scottsdale community.
+Environmental Achievement Recognition Program: This program honors exceptional environmental achievements within the Scottsdale community.
 Candidates for the Environmental Achievement Recognition Award may include businesses, organizations and other Scottsdale-based entities.

-Idling Gets You Nowhere (PDF) : An EQAB campaign to reduce tail pipe pollution in our community, Idling Gets You Nowhere is being utilized in multiple City publications to get the word out that everyone who drives can make a positive difference in the air we breathe.
+Idling Gets You Nowhere (PDF) : A campaign to reduce tail pipe pollution in our community, Idling Gets You Nowhere is being utilized in multiple City publications to get the word out that everyone who drives can make a positive difference in the air we breathe.